Episode 1652 - Cristin Milioti

 Because it requires that everybody shut the fuck up and be just as ignorant as the entitled ignorance.

-but this aggressive entitled ignorance and stupidity, holy fuck.
+But this aggressive, entitled ignorance and stupidity, holy fuck.
+But, anyways,

-The one Noah Bombick was affected by it as well.
+The one Noah Bombeck was affected by it as well.

-terrifying and it all came back to me it was it was great and then the dinosaur bones the dinosaur bones
+terrifying. and it all came back to me it was it was great and then the dinosaur bones

 oh my god the big dinosaur bones